elegant-scipy/elegant-scipy/markdown/ch3.markdown

 >
 > — William Blake, *The Tyger*

 You probably know that digital images are made up of *pixels*.
+Generally, you should not think of these as little squares, but as *point samples* of the light signal *measured on a regular grid* [^alvyraysmith].

+Further, when computing
-These are *samples* of the light signal *on a regular grid*.
-When computing on images, we often deal with objects much larger than individual pixels.
+on images, we often deal with objects much larger than individual pixels.
 In a landscape, the sky, earth, trees, and rocks each span many pixels.
 A common structure to represent these is the Region Adjacency Graph,